vivaria/edisonrul.ing/docs/source/cards/i/izanagi.md

 ### Card Rulings

-●Izanagi's effect is not applied if it is face-down during the End Phase.
+*   Izanagi's effect is not applied if it is face-down during the End Phase.